8 reasons why you need a bank account for your business

 Both outcomes have the potential to cost you money.
 The first will be in the form of higher taxes as a result of missing business deductions, and the second from higher fees charged by your preparer for all of the extra time spent doing what is essentially a bookkeeping function.

 Having a separate business account will eliminate both problems, and keep more money in your pocket.
 A business credit card can be helpful for keeping expenses separate, to.
 This is true if you’re not ready to open your own business bank account.
-The best credit cards for freelancers and contractors don’t charge annual fees and offer enticing sign-up bonuses.
-A dedicated credit card can be a good intermediary step until you’re ready to set up a business bank account.
+The credit cards that are typically best for freelancers and contractors don’t charge annual fees and offer enticing sign-up bonuses.
+You may find that a dedicated credit card can be a good intermediary step until you’re ready to set up a business bank account.

 A business account is necessary to form a partnership or incorporate